 Credit: Xanthus Peters, 2020

-As a director and dramaturg, malakaï’s work has been staged site-specifically and at venues including the Royal Court, Theatre Royal Stratford East, Guildhall School of Music & Drama, Chichester Festival Theatre and the National Gallery. malakaï has worked extensively with young people in community settings and in higher education; co-creating, devising, scripting and facilitating cross-disciplinary work with organisations including Hackney Empire, Unicorn Theatre, Serpentine Gallery and South London Gallery.
-They have also worked as an associate and guest lecturer at UAL, SOAS and Mountview.
+As a director, malakaï’s work has been staged at venues including the Royal Court, Theatre Royal Stratford East, Bush Theatre and the National Gallery. malakaï has worked extensively with young people in community settings and in higher education; co-creating, devising, scripting and facilitating cross-disciplinary work with organisations including UAL, Lyric Hammersmith, Mountview, Hackney Empire, Unicorn Theatre, Serpentine Gallery and South London Gallery.

-Parallel to their work in the arts, malakaï devises and delivers bespoke anti-racist training and consultancy to develop inclusive organisation, predominantly for clients in the cultural and charity sectors – which have included the Albany, Young Vic, Rambert and Trinity Laban Conservatoire.
+Parallel to their work in the arts, malakaï devises and delivers bespoke anti-racism and talent development training and a range of consultancy services– predominantly for clients in the cultural and charity sectors – which have included the Albany, Punchdrunk Enrichment, Young Vic, Rambert and Trinity Laban.

 Credit: SImmone Ahiaku, 2022